dideesh92/dideesh92/README.md

-# 💫 Hey there, Dideesh here:
+# 💫 Hey there, Dideesh here
 I'm a blockchain developer and full-stack enthusiast with a solid foundation in decentralized technologies and Web 2 & Web 3 development.

 🎓 Certifications & Training